 The opportunities: There are multiple ways that we can start to better engage with the private sector to encourage tree planting and retention on private land.
-Once adopted, our Canopy Control amendments to the DCP are one example of planning controls that can influence private tree canopy.
+Our Canopy Controls are one example of planning controls that can influence private tree canopy.
 Other engagement options may include, for example: Council advice/support for private land-owner tree plantings and management (e.g. planting and management guides, provision of additional green waste collection services); incentives for demonstrated tree protection/plantings or public acknowledgement of private landowner efforts (e.g. "urban forester" awards/property placards).